Strathbogie Ranges: Bushfires

-The major bushfires of 1851, 1939, 1983, 2003, 2006 and 2009 did not reach the Strathbogie Ranges.
+The major Victorian bushfires of 1851, 1939, 1983, 2003, 2006 and 2009 did not reach the Strathbogie Ranges.

 Wine region

 The Strathbogie wine region developed from the mid 1970s with Dr Peter Tisdall planting a new vineyard at Mt Helen.
 There are over 25 vineyards located in the region, at altitudes ranging from 150–650 m, with plantings on acidic sandy loams formed from decomposed granite.
 The main wine varieties are Chardonnay, Sauvignon Blanc, Pinot Noir and Shiraz.